RyanQin24/Breadboard-CPU/README.md

 **_1) ISA designing_**

-This was my first step, as the implementation is very dependent on the ISA.
+This was my first step, as the hardware design is very dependent on the ISA.

 Here are the planned 4 instructions that this CPU runs: